-If you ask my husband what is one of the most memorable times that we disagreed during the height of my eating disorder he would say it was when we were discussing day-to-day struggles.
-His perspective as someone with a mental illness is far different than mine.
+If you ask my husband what one of the most memorable times we disagreed during the height of my eating disorder was, he’d say when we were discussing day-to-day struggle.
+His perspective as someone without a mental illness is far different than mine.

 We were having an argument over how stressed I was about a simple daily task.
 He said to me,